YangZhou17/Book-Trader/README.md

   Secure account creation and authentication system.

 - **Book Listings**
-  Users can upload books they want to rent or sell, specifying title, genre, price, and rent duration.
+  Users can upload books they want to rent or sell, specifying title, price, and rent duration.

 - **Advanced Book Search**
-  Search books by title, author, price range, seller, or rent duration.
+  Search books by title, price range, seller, or rent duration.

 - **Transactions**
   Rent or buy books with a seamless transaction flow.
 Track purchases and rentals.

-- **Returns**
-  Renters can return books, automatically re-listing them on the site.

 - **User Profiles**
   View all personal listings, transaction history, and friends.
+Users can also take down a listing book in their own profile.

 - **Social Features**
   Follow friends and explore book listings from people nearby or within your social circle.